 Fig. 12.
-Evaluation of localization and tracking: (a) Overall location accuracy comparison with state-of-theart systems. (b) Location accuracy in different public scenarios. (c) Comparison of overall tracking success rate in different public scenarios. (d) Influence to tracking success rate from number of pedestrians. (e) Performance comparison of different sampling time for retracking. (f) Performance comparison in complex scenarios with multiple static pedestrians. (g) Performance comparison between hand-held and stable mobile cameras in complex scenarios. (h) Performance comparison bewteen different rotation of the mobile camera in three typical scenarios.
+Evaluation of localization and tracking: (a) Overall location accuracy comparison with state-of-the-art systems. (b) Location accuracy in different public scenarios. (c) Comparison of overall tracking success rate in different public scenarios. (d) Influence to tracking success rate from number of pedestrians. (e) Performance comparison of different sampling time for retracking. (f) Performance comparison in complex scenarios with multiple static pedestrians.

-In mobile-camera-based systems, location accuracy depends on visual recognition of landmark.
-Once fails in recognition, ClickLoc will degenerate into WiFi-based localization.
-Thus, ClickLoc has a better performance than RAVEL in average accuracy but performs as bad as PHADE in maximum error. iMAC leverages ambient cameras to enhance accuracy and significantly surpasses ClickLoc in average accuracy and worst accuracy.
+ClickLoc has a better performance than RAVEL in average accuracy but performs as bad as PHADE in maximum error. iMAC leverages ambient cameras to enhance accuracy and significantly surpasses ClickLoc in average accuracy and worst accuracy.